 If during any future sessions of a recurring meeting there are team members not in attendance, you can mark them absent.
 Just click on the names of those team members and click on Mark absent this session in the pop-up menu.
 Don’t worry — we’ll still automatically send them the notes at the end of meetings.

-Is the meeting you’re about to facilitate with Range also an event on Google Calendar for you and your team?
+Is the meeting you’re about to facilitate with Range also an event on your calendar app for you and your team?
 If so, then you can link the calendar event to your Range meeting and Range will automatically sync attendees, dates, and event titles.

 Under ‘Link calendar event’ just click on Select an event and your options will appear.
 Select the corresponding calendar event and you’ll see everything populate for you.